SongtaoLiu0823/FusionRetro/README.md

 ```
 @inproceedings{liu2023fusionretro,
   title={FusionRetro: Molecule Representation Fusion via In-Context Learning for Retrosynthetic Planning},
-  author={Liu, Songtao and Tu, Zhengkai and Xu, Minkai and and Zhang, Zuobai and Lin, Lu and Ying, Rex and Tang, Jian and Zhao, Peilin and Wu, Dinghao},
+  author={Liu, Songtao and Tu, Zhengkai and Xu, Minkai and Zhang, Zuobai and Lin, Lu and Ying, Rex and Tang, Jian and Zhao, Peilin and Wu, Dinghao},
   booktitle={International Conference on Machine Learning},
   year={2023}
 }